 Make sure you’re fairly active on your account if you’re an English transcriptionist.
 This is because if you’re inactive for 3 months, you get kicked off the team and have to retake the GoTranscript test to requalify.
 The test is changed intermittently, so… transcribe often.

 This transcription company hires globally with a few exceptions that are geo-blocked from accessing the platform depending on their geographical locations.

 They have a fairly easy onboarding process.
 You’ll start by downloading their instructions, transcription program, and audio file.

 After, you’ll fill an application form, transcribe the audio according to the downloaded instructions and upload it for review.
 A short 48 hours later, you’ll know whether you got the job or not.

-If Focus Forward approves your application, you’ll then select a number of hours you’ll be available to work on the platform as well as a number of days per week.
+If Focus Forward approves your application, you’ll then select the number of hours you’ll be available to work on the platform as well as the number of days per week.
 You’ll get transcription assignments according to your schedule availability.

 SpeechPad isn’t always hiring but would be a great company to work for if you get the chance to.
 Expected Pay from this transcription company ranges from $0.25 to $2.50 per audio minute.